pac4j/pac4j/documentation/docs/config.md

     formClient.authenticator: ldap
 ```

-Here are the properties you can use to define the clients (, password encoders and authenticators):
+Here are the properties you can use to define the clients (, authenticators and password encoders):

 | Available properties | Usage |
 |---------------|--------|